 Living On Campus

 The residence program at King’s makes the transition from home to university a little easier.
-A dedicated team of student leaders and staff ensure students have a positive and enjoyable experience in residence.
+A dedicated team of student leaders and staff want to make sure students have an enjoyable experience in residence.

 Follow King’s Residence on Instagram for all the latest happenings.

 Residence common spaces

 A media lounge with comfortable seating, a microwave for popcorn, and a large screen television with Netflix, cable TV, and blu-ray/DVD capabilities.

 A space created with community in mind.
 It has a full kitchen, dining tables, lounge chairs, and a fireplace.
 A few hosted events in 6:01 include Bake-a-thons, board game nights, and group dinners.

 A lounge designed for studying.
 The lounge comes equipped with ergonomic chairs and comfy couches.
 7:01 also has a networked printer for student printing and on-demand hot water for beverages.

 A large multi-use space on the main floor of the apartments.
 It is equipped with a large screen television with Netflix, cable TV, and Blu-ray/DVD capabilities.
 A networked printer is also available.
-This space is available for students who wish to study and is used to host programmed events.
+This space is available for students who want to study and is used to host programmed events.

-Residence Assistants (RAs) host events every night of the week, making sure there will always be a way to get involved in the residence community.
+Residence Assistants (RAs) host events every night of the week, making sure there is always a way to get involved in the residence community.
 These events are typically held in 6:01.

 Larger residence events are held each semester to bring the entire residence community together.
 The popular Rez Rumble is a tradition on campus, with Tower and Apartment floors competing in various contests and games for prizes.